jacebenson/jace.pro/content/post/2020-03-27-now-experience-notes/index.md

 projects: []
 ---
 1. Checked version of node; `node --version` it's at 12.16.1
-1. Checked version of npm; `npm --version` it's at 6.13.4 (howver there's a upgrade to 6.14.4)
+1. Checked version of npm; `npm --version` it's at 6.13.4 (however there's a upgrade to 6.14.4)
 1. Checked version of now-cli; `now-cli --version` it's at 17.0.2
 1. Created folder/repository to render a joke from joke.jace.pro
-1. Created README.md file with aweseome contnet (thanks AAD)
+1. Created README.md file with awesome content (thanks AAD)
 1. Staged my commit of the update to README.md
 1. Created Repository on Github https://github.com/jacebenson/now-joke
 1. Added SSH Repository link